Monument record 0420802104 - Bridgeman's Canal, North Lawn, Stowe Landscape Gardens

 Summary

-Parchmark on aerial photographs of North Lawn interpreted eighteenth century ornamental canal
+Parchmark on aerial photographs of North Lawn interpreted as eighteenth century ornamental canal

 Protected Status/Designation